-International brands, as mentioned, serve a plethora of different markets with each having their own needs and requirements.
+International brands, as mentioned, serve many different markets with each having their own needs and requirements.
 But for enterprises to deliver more effective campaigns to increase engagement, generate new leads and improve conversions, enterprises have to segment their target market.

 As all your instances are sharing the same core codebase, a multi-tenant CMS enables you to quickly scale your instances by developing on top of the shared code, making it ideal for enterprise companies and organizations.

-Whether your brand already operates internationally, or you plan to grow internationally in the near future, building with a multi-tenancy solution, like dotCMS, can help you easily achieve your goals.
-With a lower Total Cost of Ownership, scalability, and easy maintenance, brands are finding that multi-tenancy CMSs are the best path for international growth.
+Whether your brand already operates in many locations or you plan to grow in the near future, building with a multi-tenant solution like dotCMS can help you achieve your goals.
+With a lower total cost of ownership, scalability and easy maintenance, brands are finding that multi-tenant CMSs are the best path for growth.

 Thanks to dotCMS’s NoCode approach, Junior Achievement achieved the flexibility to create multiple websites without having to worry about the code-based heavy-uplifting.Watch Now